J-Nicholas/passport-firebase-azure-ad/README.md

 Please refer to this for full documentation on how to utilise passport-azure-ad.
 Almost everything should apply to this module as I have only made a small modification.

 ## 4. Note
-I am stil a student and don't have a lot of experience yet and there may be a better way to authorise/authenticate microsoft azure users using vanilla passport-azure-ad and firebase but I struggled to find a solution until I made this.
+I am still a student and don't have a lot of experience yet and there may be a better way to authorise/authenticate microsoft azure users using vanilla passport-azure-ad and firebase but I struggled to find a solution until I made this.
 Feel free to contact me about any tips you might have for me or any problems you face using this package.
 Thank you.